emine-yildirim/emine-yildirim.github.io/README.md

 I am the co-organizer of the [Geometry and Representation Theory Seminars](https://mast.queensu.ca/~georep/) and Algebra Working Seminars at the math department.

 I am one of the organizers of the [Advances in Representation Theory of Algebras VIII](https://mast.queensu.ca/~arta2020/).
 Due to COVID-19, it is postponed.
-For fruther information, please contact me.
+For further information, please contact me.